Tutankhamun: Religiopolitical countermand

+A statue of the god Amun, with the features of Tutankhamun.

 At the beginning of Tutankhaten's reign, the royal court was still located at Amarna, and evidence from his tomb shows that the Aten was still acknowledged.
 But several pieces of evidence suggest that his court was trying to reconcile Atenism with the traditional religion, and activity at Amarna decreased during the first four years of his reign.
 These years saw dramatic reversals of Akhenaten's policies, which, given the king's young age, must have been instigated by his advisors.

 In his third regnal year, Tutankhamun reversed several changes made during his father's reign.
 He ended the worship of the god Aten and restored the god Amun to supremacy.
 The ban on the cult of Amun was lifted and traditional privileges were restored to its priesthood.
-Tutankhamun enriched and endowed the priestly orders of two important cults, initiated a restoration process for old monuments that were damaged during the Amarna Period, and reburied his father's remains in the Valley of the Kings.
+The king changed his name to "Tutankhamun", and that of his queen to "Ankhesenamun".
+Tutankhamun enriched and endowed the priestly orders of important cults, and initiated a restoration process for old monuments that were damaged during the Amarna Period, and recorded these actions on the Restoration Stela erected in his regnal year 4; the stele was later usurped by Horemheb.
+He reburied his father's remains in the Valley of the Kings.
 It has been argued that it was in fact Tutankhamun himself, and not his successors, who began reversing Akhenaten's religious changes on a large scale.

 Around this time, the royal court abandoned Amarna.
 Memphis became the main seat of royal administration, continuing a trend that dated back to Akhenaten's predecessors, toward administering the country from that central location rather than the more outlying site of Thebes.
 The capital was moved back to Thebes and the city of Akhetaten was abandoned.
 With Amun restored as Egypt's preeminent deity, Thebes once again became its greatest center of religious activity.

-Tutankhamun's treasurer, Maya, was instrumental in executing Tutankhamun's regal orders of the restoration program.
+Tutankhamun's treasurer, Maya, titled overseer of the treasuries, was instrumental in executing Tutankhamun's regal orders of the restoration program.
 In his autobiography, he described himself as "one who carried out the plans of the king of my time and one who did not neglect what he had commanded to make splendid the temples, in fashioning the images of the gods".

 This countermand rendered Tutankhamun's reign one of the greatest restoration periods in ancient Egyptian history.
 The action established his legacy as such.
 Concurrently, Tutankhamun's tomb door describes him as he "who spent his life fashioning images of the gods".

-Restoration Stela

-In the third year of Tutankhaten's reign, his name was changed to "Tutankhamun", and that of his queen to "Ankhesenamun".
-The Restoration Stela, dated to Year 4 of Tutankhamun's reign, characterizes the Amarna Period as a time of disaster, saying:

-"Temples and the estates of the gods and goddesses from Elephantine to the marshes of the Delta had fallen into ruin… If you asked a god for advice, he would not attend; and if one spoke to a goddess likewise she would not attend."

-The stela proclaims the rebuilding of the traditional cults; priests and other members of temple staff were restored to their former positions.
-The Restoration Stela was later usurped by Horemheb.